rokossovskytech/moon-app-docs/support.md

 title: Moon App Support
 permalink: /support/
 ---
-# Moon App Support
+# Moon App — Support

-Effective Date: November 7, 2025
+**Effective Date:** November 7, 2025

-Welcome to the official support page for **Moon App** — your personal sleep tracking and wellness companion.
+Welcome to the official **support page** for **Moon App** — your personal sleep tracking and wellness companion.

-If you're experiencing an issue, have feedback, or want to request a feature, please reach out to us — we're happy to help!
+If you’re experiencing an issue, have feedback, or want to request a feature, please reach out — we’re happy to help!

 ---